bbhart/writing/travels/switzerland.md

 I believed, as they started turning away other comers, too).

 So I bailed on the car.
-There was no penalty to canceling my reservation (which was sitting on the French side), and there were other options.
+There was no penalty to canceling my reservation (which was sitting on the French side), and there were other trnasport options.
 I knew I had to make it to Chamonix or lose my hotel room, so I booked an [AlpyBus](https://alpybus.com/) ticket (either 35 Sfr or Euro) that left in 30 minutes.
-It had the advantages of being airport-to-hotel service, which freed up some logistical overhead, and plus it gave me the opportunity to actually enjoy the trip over instead of worrying about driving.
+It had the advantages of being airport-to-hotel service, which freed up some logistical overhead once in Chamonix, and plus it gave me the opportunity to actually enjoy the trip over instead of worrying about driving.

 ## Logistics